-This workshop will be organised by an interdisciplinary team of researchers actively working in the field of Virtual Reality experiences.
+This workshop will be organized by an interdisciplinary team of researchers actively working in the field of Virtual Reality experiences.

 Florian Daiber is a post-doctoral researcher at the German Research Center for Artificial Intelligence (DFKI).
 His work involves 3D user interfaces and ubiquitous sports technologies particularly in the context of running and rock climbing.
-He co-organized the ISIS3D Workshop and Tutorial [3], the UbiMount workshops [4] and the HCI Outdoors Workshop [13].
-Website: https://umtl.cs.uni-saarland.de/people/dr.-florian-daiber.html
+He co-organized the ISIS3D Workshop and Tutorial [3], the UbiMount workshops [5], the HCI Outdoors Workshop [15] and the XR Workshop [22].

-Donald Degraen is a PhD candidate at Saarland University, Germany.
-His ongoing work explores how material perception in immersive virtual environments can be enhanced using passive haptic feedback [5].
+Website: https://umtl.cs.uni-saarland.de/people/dr.-florian-daiber. html immersive virtual environments can be enhanced using passive haptic feedback [6, 7].
 As an initial approach, he investigated the influence of hair-like structures on the perception of roughness and hardness.
-Website: https://umtl.cs.uni-saarland.de/people/donald-degraen.html